DitIsVincentPM/DitIsVincentPM/README.md

 - My Personal Website: Everything about me and my projects are on my website. (https://vincentvanhoof.be/)
 - Escape From Exile: My First steam release game.
 Link: https://store.steampowered.com/app/2482140/Escape_From_Exile/
 - Pterodactyl Market: My first standalone website, this isn't in use anymore it had over 20k users and was used to sell pterodactyl addons/themes.
-- MyNode Panel: A spinoff on the Pterodactyl panel for the hosting MyNode a fully custom system with VPS intergration for SolusVM/Virtualizer.
+- MyNode Panel: A spinoff on the Pterodactyl panel for the hosting MyNode a fully custom solution with VPS intergration for SolusVM/Virtualizer.

 🔭 Nothing special.